 The Chinese always need to trust a product before consuming it.
 So we’ll have to reassure them!
 The information should be clear, including the origin of the product and the intake of vitamins (this is very important for them).
 If you are an organic brand, it’s even better!
 Organic is becoming more and more popular in China.
 As they feel reassured by the quality of your product, it can be easier to distinguish yourself from competitors.

 - Catch the eye

 The rays in China are so varied, with packaging of all shapes and all kinds.
-It is therefore necessary to know how to stand out with a pretty packaging.
-In addition, since Western products will be sold more expensive than Chinese products, it is necessary to justify this difference of price and give them the impression of consuming a luxury product.
+It is, therefore, necessary to know how to stand out with pretty packaging.
+In addition, since Western products will be sold more expensive than Chinese products, it is necessary to justify this difference in price and give them the impression of consuming a luxury product.

 - Take care of your relationships

 It can be complicated for some to do business with Chinese people.
 It is important to know that they are above all looking for a relationship of trust.
 Doing business with a Chinese may take time, but once you have found common ground, that relationship will be long-term.
 So you need to meet your suppliers regularly and maintain this relationship.

 If you need help with your implementation in China, Gentlemen Marketing Agency can offer you professional digital marketing communication.
 Do not hesitate to contact us!